NVIDIA/spark-rapids/docs/configs.md

 <a name="sql.format.orc.write.enabled"></a>spark.rapids.sql.format.orc.write.enabled|When set to false disables orc output acceleration|true
 <a name="sql.format.parquet.enabled"></a>spark.rapids.sql.format.parquet.enabled|When set to false disables all parquet input and output acceleration|true
 <a name="sql.format.parquet.read.enabled"></a>spark.rapids.sql.format.parquet.read.enabled|When set to false disables parquet input acceleration|true
+<a name="sql.format.parquet.smallFiles.enabled"></a>spark.rapids.sql.format.parquet.smallFiles.enabled|When set to true, handles reading multiple small files within a partition more efficiently by combining multiple files on the CPU side before sending to the GPU.
+Recommended unless user needs mergeSchema option or schema evolution.|true
 <a name="sql.format.parquet.write.enabled"></a>spark.rapids.sql.format.parquet.write.enabled|When set to false disables parquet output acceleration|true
 <a name="sql.hasNans"></a>spark.rapids.sql.hasNans|Config to indicate if your data has NaN's.
 Cudf doesn't currently support NaN's properly so you can get corrupt data if you have NaN's in your data and it runs on the GPU.|true
 <a name="sql.hashOptimizeSort.enabled"></a>spark.rapids.sql.hashOptimizeSort.enabled|Whether sorts should be inserted after some hashed operations to improve output ordering.
 This can improve output file sizes when saving to columnar formats.|false